 - After any meeting, we will write to you to confirm what took place and any suggestions we have agreed with you.
 If you do not want a meeting or it is not possible, we will send you a detailed reply to your complaint.
 This will include our suggestions for resolving the matter.

 - At this stage, if you are still not satisfied you can write to us again.
 We will then arrange to review our decision.
 This will happen in one of the following ways:

-- Mr Gerry Daly may review his own decision.
+- Ms Linda Johnston may review her own decision.

 - We may arrange for someone in the firm who has not been involved in your complaint to review it.

 - We may invite you to agree to independent mediation.
 We will let you know how long this process will take.

 - We will let you know the result of the review as quickly as we can.
 At this time we will write to you confirming our final position on your complaint and explain our reasons.
 If you feel we have not resolved the matter satisfactorily you can contact the Law Society of Northern Ireland to discuss the circumstances of the complaint and how we dealt with it.
 You must do this within six months of making the initial complaint.
 If we have to change any of the timescales above, we will let you know and explain why.